jpercent/catena/README.md

 meta data for a segment consists of the segment's type, page count and size.

+Each array resides in its own directory on the local filesystem.
+Each array directory consists of an array descriptor and 0 or more segments files.

+The array descriptor file represents the ondisk meta data for the array.
+It consists of the array type, length and unique identifier.
+When an array is created a descriptor is also created.

 ##### Caching

 Segments are designed to be loaded into memory as a unit.
 We call